mariasofiadf/FEUP_LBAW/artefacts/pa.md

 Help and error messages are displayed upon form submission in various areas of the website.
 These messages clarify to the user what was wrong or missing with their input.

-Some examples of this are the Login form, the Registration Form and Auction Creation
+Some examples of this are the Login form, the Registration Form and Auction Creation.

 ![RegisterError](images/register_validate_server.png){ height=150px }